ClydeDz/markdown-list-linter-cli/data/unordered_lists_and_headings.md

 # Animals
-A simple list of correctly ordered animals
+A simple list of unordered headings and list items

 ## D
 - Aardvark